shimst3r/exercism-talk/exercismpresentation.md

 # **Following** each session, the Exercism platform can be used to **discuss open points**.

 [.footer: Photo by [Akson](https://unsplash.com/@akson?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/discussion?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)]

+^ :up: Discussion is the most vital part of a coding dojo.
+Motivate your team to continue discussing using the Exercism platform.

 ---